syntax-tree/.github/readme.md

 ## Awesome syntax-tree

-For a curated list of awesome syntax-tree, unist, hast, mdast, and nlcst resources, see [awesome syntax-tree][awesome].
+For a curated list of awesome syntax-tree, unist, hast, xast, mdast, and nlcst resources, see [awesome syntax-tree][awesome].

 ## Support